Teams, tales and tips – a guide to the local game

 Once a powerful football hub, Austria’s capital is now a stage for showpiece fixtures and home to Europe’s most enduring city derby, between Rapid and Austria.
-Games between them are often played at the national Ernst-Happel-Stadion, revamped to host Euro 2008, including the final.
+Games between them are still occasionally played at the national Ernst-Happel-Stadion, revamped to host Euro 2008, including the final.

 A youth football team, Maccabi Wien, are in the Stadtliga division, based at the Police Sports Ground on Dampfschiffhaufen over the water from the Prater.